The philosophy of systems

 Protagoras, Nietzsche and von Foerster have a lot to answer for, as discussed in Postmodern Attacks on Science and Reality.

-Some Marxists and postmodernists interpret perspectivism as meaning all descriptions of the world are equally valid.
+Some Marxists and postmodernists interpret perspectivism as meaning all descriptions of the world are subjective, and perhaps, therefore, equally valid.

 At the extreme, this leads to the view that the “dialectic” is more important than evidence.

 That any persuasively argued or widely believed assertion carries the same weight as science.

 Or even that any personal opinion is as true as the facts the world’s best scientists agree.